webapicookbook/hyper/README.md

 GOTO WITH-REL taskFormListByUser WITH-QUERY {"assignedUser" : "alice"}
 ```

-That last command uses the `href` associated with the SIREN action element identified by the `rel:taskFormListByUser`, supplies a querystring argument and makes the request.
+That last command 1) uses the `href` associated with the SIREN action element identified by the `rel:taskFormListByUser`,  2) supplies a querystring argument and 3) makes the HTTP request.

 Another way to use **hyper** is to load the data stack with some name/value pairs and then use a named form within the response to execute an action.
 Like this: